cirosantilli/db/mysql.md

     GRANT ALL            ON mydb.mytbl TO 'user'@'localhost';
     GRANT SELECT, INSERT ON mydb.mytbl TO 'user'@'localhost';

-Remove priviledges of an user:
+Remove privileges of an user:

     REVOKE;